 We align ourselves with slow and circular design principles and strive to create thoughtful items that communicate a story of respect and care.
 We ensure that materials and supplies are sourced locally and only work with printers who use eco-friendly water-based inks and energy saving equipment.
 Our range is currently available in pure cotton and hemp.
 To prevent wastage, we keep a few items in stock and have digital catalogues so that products are made to order on demand.
 Layouts for printing are meticulously planned to minimize offcuts and wastage.

 Each item is lovingly hand-sewn by us in our Somerset West studio and made to last.
 We are committed to an ethical and transparent growth process and take the responsibility to educate consumers to choose products that consider the health of our environment.
-The CoralBloom team is continually creating and we are so proud the share the richly varied South African landscape as our heritage.
+The CoralBloom team is continually creating and we are so proud to share the richly varied South African landscape as our heritage.